MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Experiments and Evaluation

 \section{Experiments and Evaluation}

-In this section, we conduct extensive experiments to validate the soundness of MalPurifier by answering the following Research Questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1: Effectiveness and cost without attacks.} How is the effectiveness and overhead of MalPurifier when there is no attack? \item \textbf{RQ2: Robustness against black-box attacks.} How is the robustness of MalPurifier against black-box attacks? \item \textbf{RQ3: Robustness against grey-box attacks.} How robust is MalPurifier against grey-box attacks where the attacker is unaware of the additional defense mechanism (e.g., the adversarial purifier $g$)? \item \textbf{RQ4: Robustness against white-box attacks.} How robust is MalPurifier against white-box attacks in which the adversary has full knowledge of all defense mechanisms? \item \textbf{RQ5: Advantage and transferability of the purifier.} Does the DAE model in MalPurifier outperform alternative purification techniques, and can it be flexibly transferred to enhance other types of detectors against evasion attacks? \item \textbf{RQ6: Generalizability against advanced attacks.} How does MalPurifier perform against advanced attacks that target the structural or semantic properties of Android applications? \end{itemize}
+In this section, we conduct extensive experiments to validate the soundness of MalPurifier by answering the following Research Questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1: Effectiveness and cost without attacks.} How is the effectiveness and overhead of MalPurifier when there is no attack? \item \textbf{RQ2: Robustness against black-box attacks.} How is the robustness of MalPurifier against black-box attacks? \item \textbf{RQ3: Robustness against grey-box attacks.} How robust is MalPurifier against grey-box attacks where the attacker is unaware of the additional defense mechanism (e.g., the adversarial purifier $g$)? \item \textbf{RQ4: Robustness against white-box attacks.} How robust is MalPurifier against white-box attacks in which the adversary has full knowledge of all defense mechanisms? \item \textbf{RQ5: Interpretability of the purification process.} How does the purification process affect feature representations, and which features are most relevant to the correction of adversarial perturbations? \item \textbf{RQ6: Advantage and transferability of the purifier.} Does the DAE model in MalPurifier outperform alternative purification techniques, and can it be flexibly transferred to enhance other types of detectors against evasion attacks? \item \textbf{RQ7: Generalizability against structural attacks.} How does MalPurifier perform when applied to graph-based feature representations against attacks that target the structural or semantic properties of Android applications? \end{itemize}